UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification

+\paragraph{\textbf{Datasets:}} We benchmark our experiments on 6 standard datasets, comprising of both long-text inputs (LF-Amazon-131K, LF-WikiSeeAlso-320K) and short-text inputs (LF-AmazonTitles-131K, LF-AmazonTitles-1.3M, LF-WikiTitles-500K, LF-WikiSeeAlsoTitles-320K).
+We also evaluate baselines on a proprietary \textit{Query2Bid} dataset, comprising of 450M labels, which is orders of magnitude larger than any public dataset.
+Details of these datasets can be found at \cite{XMLRepo} and in \autoref{tbl:datasets}.

-\textbf{Implementation Details and Ablation Study} We initialize \textsc{UniDEC} with a pre-trained \textsc{6l-Distilbert} and train the $\Phi$, $g(\cdot)$ and $\Psi$ with a learning rate of 1e-4, 2e-4 and 1e-3 respectively for 150 epochs, refreshed every $\tau = 5$ epochs, for all datasets.
-An ablation over best suited $\beta$, $\eta$, \#Epochs, search dimensionality $d$, and effect of leveraging all positive labels for classifier training, along with choice of $g_1(\cdot)$ and $g_2(\cdot)$, can be found in \autoref{appendix}.
+\paragraph{\textbf{Implementation Details and Ablation Study}} We initialize both \textsc{DePSL}, our purely dual encoder method and \textsc{UniDEC} with a pre-trained \textsc{6l-Distilbert} and train the $\Phi$, $g(\cdot)$ and $\Psi$ with a learning rate of $1e^{-4}$, $2e^{-4}$ and $1e^{-3}$ respectively using cosine annealing with warm-up as the scheduler, hard-negative shortlist refreshed every $\tau = 5$ epochs.
+We make an effort to minimize the role of hyperparameters by keeping them almost same across all datasets.